samisaac75/dotnet-microservices-nextjs/ReamdmeFiles/1_Initial Settings.md

 **-- Check the SDK Files:**

-> blockquote dotnet --info
+> dotnet --info

 **-- Create new template:**

-> blockquote dotnet new list
+> dotnet new list

 **-- Create new Solution file:**

-> blockquote dotnet new sln
+> dotnet new sln

 **-- Create new Web API with an output directory:**

-> blockquote dotnet new webapi -o src/AuctionService
+> dotnet new webapi -o src/AuctionService

 **-- Add solution file to the src directory:**

-> blockquote dotnet sln add src/AuctionService/
+> dotnet sln add src/AuctionService/

 ---